arwaxx/Traveler-FrontEnd/README.md

 We are a passionate group of students from the faculty of Computers and Artificial Intelligence.
 Our aim is to inspire wanderlust and foster a love for exploring the world's beauty.
 Learn more about our team and our mission on the "About" page.

 # Navigation
-Home
+-Home
-About Us
+-About Us
-Europe
+-Europe
-Middle East
+-Middle East
-Africa
+-Africa
-Asia
+-Asia
-Islands
+-Islands
-Americas
+-Americas
-Important Instructions
+-Important Instructions
-Latest News
+-Latest News
 Join us on this extraordinary journey of discovery and adventure.
 Happy exploring!

 Traveller